-How can John Foy & Associates help me with a Zofran Birth Defect Lawsuit?
+How can John Foy & Associates help with a Zofran birth defect lawsuit?

 John Foy & Associates has built its business over the last 20 years helping people who have been injured by someone else’s negligence.
 What is more negligent than a pharmaceutical company preying on the sick and helpless?